NouamaneTazi/docker-kafka-quickstart/README.md

 09:35:20.183376 {'time': '09:35:20.157269', 'player': 'player1', 'sentence': 'OlX SW  a gcpXVGHxW'}
 ```

+## Refs:
-For more information about kafka with Docker: https://hub.docker.com/r/wurstmeister/kafka/
+For more information about using kafka with Docker: https://hub.docker.com/r/wurstmeister/kafka/